1901212617/PHBS_BlockChain_2019/README.md

 2.And then, I learnt how to use junit, it has ***@before @test @after,*** and each one has its own function.

 3.邓珂雅 has taught me how to use the junit to create a test.
 So my logic might be similar to hers.
-First, we will create three key pair for each (private key, public key)., and we give each one a random hash and a random value from 0 to 10.
+First, we will create three key pair for each (private key, public key), and we give each one a random hash and a random value from 0 to 10.